When to visit

 The majority of tourists visit from June – August to enjoy the lower humidity, warm days of around 29°C (≈84°F) and cooler nights of around 12°C (≈53°F).
 A couple days of rain are always an expected surprise during this ”dry season”.

-It is a comfortable time of year to explore the Top End and East Kimberley Regions on our 7 and 8 day tours.
+It is a comfortable time of year to explore the Top End and East Kimberley Regions on our longer tours.
 We visit drier inland gorges and bushland, looking for Gouldian and other finch species, as well as Purple-crowned Fairy-wrens.

 This is one of the prime times for bird watching in the Top End.
 Although it’s hot, you’ll often be rewarded by great viewing opportunities of birds coming into drink and feed.